antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

   the same BCL features everywhere.

 * **Reusable libraries**.
-If you're building reusable libraries that you plan on shipping on NuGet, you'll want to consider the trade-off between reach and API set. .NET Standard 2.0 is the highest version of .NET Standard that is supported by .NET Framework, so it will give you the most reach, while also giving you a fairly large API set to work with.
+If you're building reusable libraries that you plan on shipping on NuGet, you'll want to consider the trade-off between reach and available feature set. .NET Standard 2.0 is the highest version of .NET Standard that is supported by .NET Framework, so it will give you the most reach, while also giving you a fairly large feature set to work with.
 We'd generally recommend against targeting .NET Standard 1.x as it's not worth the hassle anymore.
 If you don't need to support .NET Framework, then you can either go with .NET Standard 2.1 or .NET 5.
 Most code can probably skip .NET Standard 2.1 and go straight to .NET 5.

 So what should you do?
 My expectation is that widely used libraries will end up multi-targeting for both .NET Standard 2.0 and .NET 5: supporting .NET Standard